magma/magma/docs/readmes/proposals/p018_control_network_metrics.md

 monitoring tools based on `libpcap` such as [Nethogs](https://github.com/raboof/nethogs) and [iftop](http://www.ex-parrot.com/~pdw/iftop/).
 While these tools do not collect the exact metrics required, it should be straightforward to modify them or write a new tool based on `libpcap`.
-The larger issue is that `libpcap` will make one or more copies of the packet, which incurs significant overhead [citation needed].
+The larger issue is that `libpcap` will make a copy of the packet from `skbuff` to a shared buffer in the kernel, which incurs significant overhead.
 Moreover, we do not see any advantages of `libpcap` over eBPF.

 2. [**`nghttpx`**](https://nghttp2.org): We use `control_proxy` to proxy TLS